 Taxes on Production & Imports, less subsidies (TOPI) includes sales and excise taxes, customs duties, property taxes, motor vehicle licenses, severance taxes, other taxes, and special assessments.
 For all Sectors other than government enterprises, subsidies are counted as a negative value towards TOPI.

 Employment data in IMPLAN follows the same definition as Bureau of Economic Analysis Regional Economic Accounts (BEA REA) and Bureau of Labor Statistics Census of Employment and Wages (BLS CEW) data, which is full-time/part-time annual average.
 Thus, 1 job lasting 12 months = 2 jobs lasting 6 months each = 3 jobs lasting 4 months each.
 A job can be either full-time or part-time.
 Similarly, a job that lasts one quarter of the year would be 0.25 jobs.
 Note that a person can hold more than one job, so the job count is not necessarily the same as the count of employed persons.
 Jobs in IMPLAN are not the same as a full-time equivalent number.

-Input-Output (I-O) Analysis and IMPLAN is designed to predict the ripple effect of an economic activity by using data about previous spending.
+Input-Output (I-O) Analysis is designed to predict the ripple effects of a given economic activity in other industries and geographies through input purchases, labor payments, and trade.
 Production in a given Sector in an economy supports demand for production in Sectors throughout the economy, both due to supply chain spending and spending by workers.
 For details on how this works, visit the article Industry Impacts: Direct, Indirect, and Induced Effects.